Three-dimensional almost Kenmotsu manifolds satisfying certain nullity conditions: Preliminaries

-It follows that non-vanishing $h$ and $h'$ have the non-zero eigenvalues with opposite sign; moreover, $h'$ and $h$ admit the same eigenvalues, but different eigenspaces, that will be denote by $[\lambda]'$ and $[\lambda]$, respectively.
-Moreover, for any vector field $X$, \eqref{Levi-Civita} implies the following relation
+It follows that non-vanishing $h$ and $h'$ have the non-zero eigenvalues with opposite sign; moreover, they admit the same eigenvalues, but different eigenspaces.
+If $\lambda\neq0$, we will denote by $[\lambda]$ and $[\lambda]'$ the distributions of eigenvectors of $h$ and $h'$, respectively, with eigenvalue $\lambda$.
+Moreover, for any vector field $X$, (\ref{Levi-Civita}) implies the following relation

 In \cite{KP} it is proved that the integral submanifolds of $\mathcal{D}$ are totally umbilical submanifolds of $M^{2n+1}$ if and only if $h=0$, which is equivalent to the vanishing of $h'$.
 In this case the manifold is locally a warped product $M'\times_{f} N^{2n}$, where $N^{2n}$ is an almost K\"{a}hler manifold, $M'$ is an open interval with coordinate $t$, and $f(t)=ce^{t}$ for some positive constant $c$ (see \cite{DP1}).
 If, in addition, the integral submanifolds of $\mathcal{D}$ are K\"{a}hler, then $M^{2n+1}$ is a Kenmotsu manifold.
-In particular, a $3$-dimensional almost Kenmotsu manifold with $h=0$ is a Kenmotsu manifold.
+In particular, an almost Kenmotsu $3$-manifold with $h=0$ is a Kenmotsu manifold.